tibetan-nlp/tibetan-verbs-database/README.md

 ## What can I do with it?

-There are already many things possible with this database (available thought the [database.py](database.py) script:
+There are already many things possible with this database script:

 - get all syllables that may contain a second suffix ད
 - get all syllables that may be verbs